Why Calf Muscle is Called the Second Heart of the Body

 Think of your actual heart as a powerful central pump pushing blood outwards.
 But without the calf muscle pump assisting in the return journey, blood would pool in your legs, leading to swelling, discomfort, and even health complications.

-The process of pushing back blood by the second heart is known as venous return.
+The process of pushing blood back to the second heart is known as venous return.
 It propels the deoxygenated blood from the body’s extremities back up to the heart, where it is purified and pumped out to nourish the body.
-Healthy venous return is important as it prevents issues such as deep vein thrombosis (DVT), varicose veins, and venous insufficiency.

 Venous insufficiency leads to leg swelling.
 This explains why our feet and lower legs become slightly swollen after driving long distances or sitting in a plane for hours.
-As there is no walking, there’s no calf pumping action, resulting in fluid pooling in the legs.
+As there is no walking, there’s no calf-pumping action, resulting in fluid pooling in the legs.

 Here, I have summarised the importance of the second heart: